syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 ## Add Data Labels

-Data Labels display the series points in **Chart**.
 To display the data labels, you need to enable the [`visible`](/js/api/ejchart#seriesmarkerdatalabelvisiblespan-classtype-signature-type-booleanbooleanspan "dataLabel.visible") property of [`dataLabel`](/js/api/ejchart#seriesmarkerdatalabelspan-classtype-signature-type-objectobjectspan "dataLabel") in the [`marker`](/js/api/ejchart#seriesmarkerspan-classtype-signature-type-objectobjectspan "series.marker") of specific series.

-By default, it displays the Y-value with label format provided in axis (For example: 4.88 inch ).
+> ejChart `dataLabel` displays the Y-value with label format provided in axis by default.

 The following code example shows how to add Data Labels.

 {% highlight js %}